Transfer Student FAQs

 New Paltz, New York 12561

 This information should be received at least 30 days prior to your arrival on campus.
 The Student Health Service strongly recommends that you schedule a physical with your primary care provider as soon as possible, as you may have to wait several weeks to get an appointment.
 The ‘Demographics,’ ‘Health History,’ ‘Meningitis Vaccination Response Form’ and ‘Tuberculosis Screening form (p.
 1-4 of the Health Report) should be completed by the student or parent prior to the appointment.
 Your provider must complete the Medical Assessment and provide signed documentation of your immunizations (p.
 5-6 of the Health Report).
-Please mail, fax or email the completed Health Report by July 15, 2020.
+Please mail, fax or email the completed Health Report at least at least 30 days before arriving on campus.
 NYS law requires all students to submit proof of proper immunizations for Measles, Mumps and Rubella or proof of immunity by blood titers.
 Students must also show proof of a meningitis vaccine within the past five years or complete a waiver form.
 Returning a properly completed Health Report should fulfill these requirements and allow you to register for classes.The Health Report can be downloaded from the SUNY New Paltz website by navigating to the ‘Student Health Service’ and choosing the ‘Forms’ link.

 Yes, transfer housing is available on a first-come, first-serve basis.
-The College is still accepting Advanced Room Deposits (ARD) for fall 2020.
+The College is still accepting Advanced Room Deposits (ARD) for Fall 2023.
 Submit your deposit(s) on your status portal.

 Advising and Registration